-You are cordially invited to attend a special meeting of stockholders (the "Special Meeting") of Altaba Inc. (the "Fund"), which will be held at $[\bullet]$ on $[\bullet]$ , $[\bullet]$ 2019 at 11:00 a.m.
+You are cordially invited to attend a special meeting of stockholders (the "Special Meeting") of Altaba Inc. (the "Fund"), which will be held at 50 Vanderbilt Avenue, New York, New York 10017, on Thursday, June 27, 2019 at 11:30 a.m.
 (Eastern time).

 At the Special Meeting, you will be asked to consider and vote upon a proposal (the "Dissolution Proposal") to approve the voluntary dissolution and liquidation of the Fund pursuant to the Plan of Complete Liquidation and Dissolution attached as Appendix A to the accompanying proxy statement (the "Plan of Liquidation and Dissolution").
-If the Plan of Liquidation and Dissolution is approved by our stockholders, we expect to:
+If the Dissolution Proposal is approved by our stockholders, we expect to: